 Farmers are reusing the drums that once contained the harmful pesticide Carbofuran after coating them with cow dung for a few days.
 Cow dung has an immense supply of nutrients and energy that host and promotes the growth of microbes which are instrumental in decomposing pollutants.
-According to research the potential of cow dung is being determined as how it could be utilised as a bioremediation tool for disposing of harmful chemicals present in the soil & water bodies
+According to research, the potential of cow dung is being determined as to how it could be utilised as a bioremediation tool for disposing of harmful chemicals present in the soil & water bodies

-The question we need to ask ourselves now is, why are we ignoring this intricate rapport that we had one developed with our fellow organisms?
+The question we need to ask ourselves now is, why are we ignoring this intricate rapport that we had developed with our fellow organisms?
 A breed of cow disappearing from a place could orphan millions of earthen homes.
 It is said that a pure cow’s urine has small traces of gold.
 Looking at the way it is being used in our homes, one would certainly revere it more than gold.
 If only we look into our villages would we find that much that is yet to be discovered has already been experimented with, while the cow simply chews the cud away!